-This document seeks to describe a high-level view of the Fuchsia filesystems, from their initialization, discussion of standard filesystem operations (such as Open, Read, Write, etc), and the quirks of implementing user-space filesystems on top of a microkernel.
+This document seeks to describe a high-level view of the Fuchsia filesystems, from their initialization, discussion of standard filesystem operations (such as Open, Read, Write, etc), and the quirks of implementing user-space filesystems.
 Additionally, this document describes the VFS-level walking through a namespace, which can be used to communicate with non-storage entities (such as system services).

 Filesystems are Services

 Unlike more common monolithic kernels, Fuchsia’s filesystems live entirely within userspace.
 They are not linked nor loaded with the kernel; they are simply userspace processes that implement servers that can appear as filesystems.
 As a consequence, Fuchsia’s filesystems themselves can be changed with ease -- modifications don’t require recompiling the kernel.
 In fact, updating to a new Fuchsia filesystem can be done without rebooting.

 Like other native servers on Fuchsia, the primary mode of interaction with a filesystem server is achieved using the handle primitive rather than system calls.
 The kernel has no knowledge about files, directories, or filesystems.
 As a consequence, filesystem clients cannot ask the kernel for “filesystem access” directly.